Herbavoss/WooCommercePlugin/README.md

 Pic.6

 ### 3. Configure API key and Secret Key:
 3.1.
-Go to Payment Gateway terminal and Login as Merchant ().
+Go to Payment Gateway terminal and Login as Merchant.

 3.2.
-Create a new online story in Payment Gateway
+Create a new online store in Payment Gateway

 3.3.
 Create new API key.